romgar/presentations/pypi_deployment/pypi_deployment.md

 # The goal

-Be able to install your package with pip:
+x Be able to install your_lovely_package with pip

     !bash
     $ pip install your_lovely_package

-Easily deploy a new release on PyPI, for example by pushing a tag on master branch.
+x Easily deploy a new release on PyPI, for example by pushing a tag on master branch.

 ---